icebreakerone/open-energy-technical-docs/main/_sources/ops_guidelines/common_policies.rst.txt

 ##################

-Open Energy acknowledges industry feedback regarding the need to develop a dispute resolution function as part of the OEGS.
-While developing the full function of dispute resolution falls beyond the scope of Open Energy Phase 3, this remains an active area for future development.
+Open Energy acknowledges industry feedback regarding the need to develop a dispute resolution function as part of the
+|OEGS|.
+While developing the full function of dispute resolution falls beyond the scope of Open Energy Phase 3, this
+remains an active area for future development.
 Given the complexity of this topic, ongoing stakeholder engagement and consultation will be used to shape the future service.
-In the meantime, members will be requested to use a specific email address to catalogue any difficulties and discuss appropriate OEGS support.
+In the meantime, members will be requested to use a specific email address to catalogue any difficulties and discuss appropriate |OEGS| support.
 Learning from this prototype will inform future service and policy design, alongside consultation activity.